Economics of Children's Health and Development

 Presenter: Molly Schnell, Northwestern University

-Discussant: Diane Alexander, The Wharton School
+Discussant: Diane Alexander, University of Pennsylvania

 09:30am - 10:00am